kitt-browser/dev-docs/ChromeApis.md

         ...
     })

-`activeInfo` callback object value `windowId` is fixed per documentation above.
+`activeInfo` callback object value `windowId` is fixed as documented above.

 `isWindowClosing` is always *false*.